 While judging a dog’s intelligence is difficult and each dog varies individually, there are some breeds thought to be a little easier to work with than others.
-Whether this is a measure of pure intelligence or simply biddability, here are some of the small dog breeds considered to be the smartest.
+Whether this is a measure of pure intelligence or simply biddability, here is a list we’ve compiled of the smartest small dog breeds.

 #1 – Poodle

-While the Standard Poodle is one of the smartest large dog breeds, the Miniature and Toy Poodle both follow closely behind.
+While the Standard Poodle is one of the smartest large dog breeds, the Miniature and Toy Poodle are some of the smartest small dog breeds.
 The Miniature Poodle was originally a truffle hunting dog before it became a companion.
 Now both smaller versions excel at a variety of dog sports and are easily trained.

 #2 – Shetland Sheepdog

 The Shetland Sheepdog, or Sheltie, is a small to medium sized herding dog that resembles a miniature Collie.
-They are very active and intelligent dogs that do very well in various dog sports and are often considered the best agility dog behind the Border Collie.
+They are very active and easy to train.
+These intelligent dogs excel in various dog sports and are often considered the best agility dog behind the Border Collie.

 #3 – Papillon